-Zwift was only launched in 2015 but in the short time since has revolutionised indoor training for cyclists.
-Indoor training was once a necessary evil for committed cyclists escaping winter weather, but Zwift’s virtual worlds offer an engaging and addictive experience, helping more riders get fitter than ever before.
+Zwift was only launched in 2015 but, in the short time since, has revolutionised indoor training for cyclists.
+Indoor cycling was once a necessary evil for committed training cyclists escaping winter weather, but the virtual worlds on Zwift offer an engaging and addictive experience, helping more riders get fitter than ever before.

-Zwift is an indoor training app popular with sportive riders, amateur racers and professional cyclists alike.
-By connecting your turbo trainer or indoor training bike with the app and your smartphone, tablet or computer, you can choose from five virtual worlds to immerse yourself in.
+By connecting your turbo trainer or smart bike with the app on your smartphone, tablet or computer, you can immerse yourself in a virtual world.

-Zwift’s own fantasy island, Watopia, is complemented by virtual courses in London, New York, Richmond and Innsbruck, with the latter two options modelled on the routes of the 2015 and 2018 UCI Road World Championships.
+Zwift’s own fantasy island, Watopia, is complemented by virtual replicas of real-life courses such as London, New York, as well as routes modelled on the routes of the 2015, 2018 and 2019 UCI Road World Championships.

+You can ride solo, free-ride with friends, or join pre-organised group events from easy social spins all the way through to full-gas races against friends or pro riders.
 In simple terms, the harder you ride, the faster your virtual avatar will go.
-If you’re using a smart turbo trainer or indoor training bike, the app will automatically adjust the resistance as the gradient changes.
-“Smart trainers allow you to become fully immersed in the landscape of platforms such as Zwift, with the resistance increasing as you go uphill and decreasing when descending,” says Pav Bryan of Spokes Personal Performance Coaching.
+If you’re using a smart turbo trainer or smart bike, the app will automatically adjust the resistance as the gradient changes.

 On top of that, Zwift also offers training plans and workouts - ideal if you’re training for an event - all set against the ever-changing backdrop of climbs, descents and vast vistas found in the app’s virtual worlds.

-Using a smart trainer comes into its own here by automatically controlling the resistance for each interval, ensuring you get the maximum training benefit from every pedal stroke, even if you have little time to train.
+All of the best turbo trainers of today are 'smart', and they come into their own here, automatically controlling the resistance for each interval, ensuring you get the maximum training benefit from every pedal stroke, even if you have little time to train.